RVRX/buffkit/README.md

 # Buff Kit
-Guns of Icarus modding toolkit/moderation mod/god knows what in the future
+Guns of Icarus modding toolkit/moderation mod

 ## Building and installing
-Open the solution in your IDE of choice
-Build Spanner
-Copy Spanner.exe to Steam/steamapps/common/Guns of Icarus Online/GunsOfIcarusOnline_Data/Managed/
-Drag-and-drop the Assembly-CSharp.dll onto the Spanner executable
-Back up the original Assembly-CSharp.dll
-Rename Assembly-CSharp_patched.dll to Assembly-CSharp.dll
+Clone the repo
+Add the path to your game and the names of classes you want to patch to Binaries/spanner_config.toml
+Run Binaries/Spanner.exe and check the log to make sure it ran without issues

+Copy Assemblies/Assembly-CSharp.dll to [game folder]/GunsOfIcarusOnline_Data/Managed, overwriting the existing one

 Download BepInEx at https://github.com/BepInEx/BepInEx/releases/download/v5.4.13/BepInEx_x86_5.4.13.0.zip
 Extract the BepInEx archive into Steam/steamapps/common/Guns of Icarus Online/
 Rename winhttp.dll to version.dll
 Run the game to make it generate all the BepInEx stuff, then close it

 Open the BuffKit project
-Change the assemblies to the ones in Guns of Icarus Online/GunsOfIcarusOnline_Data/Managed/ and Guns of Icarus Online/BepInEx/core/
 Build BuffKit
 Copy BuffKit.dll to Guns of Icarus Online/BepInEx/plugins/

-Start the game and cry tears of joy
+Start the game and enjoy the fruits of your labour

-Very simple, as you can see